Mont Albert North, Victoria

 Mont Albert North is a suburb of Melbourne, Victoria, Australia, 13 km east of Melbourne's Central Business District, located within the City of Whitehorse local government area.
 Mont Albert North recorded a population of 5,609 at the 2021 census.

 The northern border of the suburb is the Eastern Freeway and the southern border is Kenmare Street, while Elgar Road constitutes the boundary in the east.
 The western boundary is a series of back streets running close to Union Road.
 This boundary follows the municipal boundary with the City of Boroondara.

 In the 12-month period to January 2020 Mont Albert North reported a median house price of A$1.15 million for a three bedroom house.

 History

 The area was originally called Mont Albert North.
 It was then renamed Box Hill North, then subsequently renamed back to Mont Albert North.

-Mont Albert North Post Office opened on 1 July 1957 and closed in 1993.
+The Mont Albert North Post Office opened on 1 July 1957 and closed in 1993.

+Heritage listings

+The following places in Mont Albert North are listed on the Victorian Heritage Register: